 As part of our recruitment process, we collect and process personal data relating to job applicants.
-We are committed to being transparent about how we collect and use that data and meeting our data protection/GDPR obligations.
+We are committed to being transparent about how we collect and use that data and meeting our obligations under the Data Protection Act (GDPR).

 Information we collect

-We collect personal data about applicants through the application and recruitment process, either directly from you or via an employment agency.
-We often use external recruitment/application systems such as NHS jobs (please see www.jobs.nhs.uk/privacy.html for more information) and GP jobs (please see www.haymarket.com/privacy-policy for more information).
-Please refer to their Privacy Notice for further details.
+We collect personal data about applicants through the application and recruitment process, either directly from you, via an employment agency or via external recruitment/application systems; please refer to each provider’s Privacy Notice for further details.
+E.g. for NHS jobs please see www.jobs.nhs.uk/privacy.html and for GP Jobs Online please see www.haymarket.com/privacy-policy.

 We will collect, store, and use the following categories of personal data about you: